Beginner's Guide to Homemade Maple Syrup

 The Process: Collecting the Sap

 - While the sap is flowing, you will need to collect it everyday; strain it through a piece of cheese cloth and pour it into your storage containers.
 Some days you will collect very little sap; other days the sap will be almost overflowing.
-This is normal.
+Totally normal.

-- You must keep the sap cold--under between 33 and 38 degrees until processing, and process the sap within 7 days.
+- You must keep the sap cold--between 33 and 38 degrees until processing, and process the sap within 7 days.
 You will need to throw out any sap that has frozen, but the unfrozen portion is fine to use.

 Watch the Process: Turning That Sap into Syrup